NVIDIA/aistore/docs/python_sdk.md

 **Raises**:

+- `ValueError` - If no token is available (not logged in).
-- `AISError` - If the logout request fails.
+- `Exception` - If the logout request fails or any other error occurs.

 <a id="authn.authn_client.AuthNClient.cluster_manager"></a>